 It’s critical to maintain a blame-free environment.
 Patients who are noncompliant with medication do not do so maliciously; after all, they are the ones who suffer the adverse effects.
 Pharmacists must instead listen to patients’ concerns and hardships, then develop strategies to overcome them.

-In-person education of patients has been shown effective in the Asheville Project, a longitudinal pre-post cohort study set in 12 community pharmacies in Asheville, N.C.
-The program used in-person pharmacist education to improve adherence, ultimately leading to improved clinical outcomes and reduced adverse events and costs.
-These outcomes were demonstrated for a variety of diseases including asthma, diabetes, hypertension, dyslipidemia, and cardiovascular disease.
+In-person patient education proved effective in the Asheville Project, a long-term cohort study set in 12 community pharmacies in Asheville, North Carolina.
+The program used in-person pharmacist education to improve adherence in patients with diabetes, ultimately leading to improved clinical outcomes, reduced adverse events, and decreased costs.

-Blue Cross Blue Shield Arizona (BCBSAZ) started using mobile messages in 2019 to target patients with cardiovascular chronic disease, respiratory chronic disease, and diabetes.
-The program covers 13 drugs and is aimed at aligning patients with BCBSAZ’s formulary.
-As an added incentive, members who fill their prescriptions on time receive $45 to $50 off their copay.
-BCBSAZ hopes that offering the discount will overcome patient “message fatigue.”
+Blue Cross Blue Shield Arizona (BCBSAZ) began using text messages in 2019 to target patients with cardiovascular disease, respiratory disease, and diabetes, covering 13 drugs in total..
+As an added incentive, members using the messaging program who fill their prescriptions on time receive $45 to $50 off their copay.

-Pharmaceutical companies often don’t have access to in-depth patient data that payers, providers and pharmacies have.
-So their medication adherence programs are usually brand-focused, educating patients about a drug or encouraging access.
-The most favored tactic used by pharma companies is call centers, or what McKesson calls the patient engagement center.
+Pharmaceutical companies don’t typically have access to the detailed patient data available to pharmacies, providers, and payers.
+Because of this, their medication adherence programs are usually brand-focused, educating patients about a drug or encouraging access.
+Patient engagement call centers are the most popular option.

-AI accurately predicts which patients are at risk for non-adherence or other gaps in care, and who are likely to respond to outreach.
-It then personalizes patient outreach by channel, content and timing to deliver the most effective engagement.
+The AI accurately predicts which patients are at risk for non-adherence or other gaps in care, drawing on demographic data and past patient behavior.
+It then identifies which patients are most likely to respond to which interventions and recommends patient outreach by channel, content, and timing to deliver the most effective engagement.